 Timeline: Year 1 to Year 3

 After the initial excitement of the first year, programmers often enter a more challenging phase known as "The Valley of Despair."
-This stage typically unfolds between the first and third years of a programming career, as the reality of the vast and complex nature of the field sets in.
+This stage typically unfolds between the first and third years of a programming career, as the reality of the field's vast and complex nature sets in.
 Programmers begin to tackle more intricate projects that expose the limitations of their initial understanding, revealing just how much they still have to learn.

 Encountering Advanced Challenges